 - Porvoo Old Town

-- Suomenlinna Island
+- Suomenlinna Island (official website)

 There really is much more to Finland than just Helsinki.
 It has taken me several trips and some exploration to realize that.
 I like travelling within the country – mostly during summer.
 Not to forget the magical Lapland, where I have spent time during 4 winters so far.
 Although people tend to visit just the capital on short stays, you should definitely explore other parts of the country if you have the time.
 For nature lovers, there is a lot you could do here.